DiscountingCashFlows/readthedocs/docs/source/functions.rst

 ``print()`` function:
 ---------------------

-The ``print()`` function prints values and messages to the screen.
+Prints values and messages to the screen.
 Below are examples of usage types:

 .. code-block:: javascript